 - Click on the named range you want to locate/ find.
 Then it will activate the relevant sheet, and select the range of cells that are represented by the name, and bring it to the viewport.

 Use the “Go-To” option to find and select Excel named ranges

 The “Go-To” option lets you jump right to a specific page, line, footnote, comment, or other places in your document.
 The “Go-To” dialog box lists all the named ranges of your workbook.
 To find the reference location of a specific named range,

-- In the Go To dialog box, double click on the name of the named range you want to locate.
-Then, it will jump to the relevent range and shows up in the viewport.
+- In the Go To dialog box, double-click on the name of the named range you want to locate.
+Then, it will jump to the relevant range and shows up in the viewport.